JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/completion_test.md

 title: 3.
 Completion Test
 ---

-This test checks if the Simple language code completion functionality, implemented in the [Reference Contributor](/tutorials/custom_language_support/reference_contributor.md) section of the Custom Language Support Tutorial, works as expected.
+This test checks if the Simple Language code completion functionality, implemented in the [Reference Contributor](/tutorials/custom_language_support/reference_contributor.md) section of the Custom Language Support Tutorial, works as expected.

 ## 3.1.
 Define Test Data
 Create the `DefaultTestData.simple` properties file in the `testData` directory.